Updated: Feb 22

 It’s 70 feet of pre-manufactured goodness.
 The walls are thin, the ceilings are covered in 'popcorn,' and the floors sink in when you step on them, offering evidence of old water leaks that have hindered their strength.
 The wood trim and wallpaper – ahead of its time in 1984 – now looks as old and outdated as it is.

 It’s never been the nicest home Up North; hell, it’s not even the nicest home on the sleepy street it resides.
 The money isn’t on this side anyway.
-It’s over on the nearby lakefronts, with empty land commanding upwards of $7500 for every foot of frontage.
+It’s over on the nearby lakefronts, with empty land commanding upwards of ten grand for every foot of frontage.
 Plenty of new money has come in over the years, with multimillion dollar homes now breaking up the blue water views I enjoyed taking in from the backseat during Sunday drives.
-Their part-time residents and summer guests relish walking out into the clear waters and sandy bottoms during warm weather.
+Their part-time residents and guests relish walking out into the clear waters and sandy bottoms during the fleeting days of summer.

 The river is less desirable.
 The water is clear, but the bottom is filled with seaweed and black muck that swallows things whole.
 Perfect for the snapping turtle trying to hide; unpleasant for anyone who falls in.
 The river isn’t too deep, so the big, expensive boats steer clear.
 Nobody goes up and down our river for sunset cruises.
-And there’s no sandbar in the middle of the river where hundreds of boats park on weekends to show off their loud speakers and drunk occupants.
+Kid Rock didn’t write a song about it.
+And there’s no sandbar in the middle of the river where hundreds of boats park on weekends to show off their booming speakers and drunk occupants.

 All that stuff – and all that money – sticks to the lakes.

 It’s no secret that infrastructure improvements go where the tax dollars are.
-The lakefront developments were greeted with smooth roads, parks, and sewer lines.
+The lakefront developments were greeted with smooth roads, parks, and sewer lines decades ago.

 Those luxuries have been a little slow coming to the river.

 I remember when our septic tank backed up.
-It was a gradual process, initiated by years of roots growing and working their way inside.
+It was a gradual process, initiated by years of roots growing and working their way inside and blocking the drainage field.
 The first summer, I just thought the grass must get the ideal amount of sunshine in that location.
 It offered the brightest greens and fastest-growing grass this side of the Mason-Dixon.

 Snow didn’t accumulate on that area all winter.
 That grass is really smart, my young brain thought.

 The following summer a decidedly foul stench enveloped the yard.
 We’d run down the other side of the trailer to get to the river.
-Or, better yet, I’d load up the Kawasaki Mule and drive as fast I could, spraying water this way and that.
+Or, better yet, I’d load up the four-wheeler and drive as fast I could, spraying water this way and that.

 Ralph told us what we all knew was the problem.
 I imagine he announced, “Shitter’s full,” although that’s just a guess on my part.
 By the time he said what he said, I was standing firmly in the middle of our neighbor’s yard and couldn’t hear him.